openshift/instaslice-operator/KONFLUX_RELEASE.md

 This guide documents the step-by-step process for adding new OpenShift Container Platform (OCP) release support to the InstaSlice Operator (Dynamic Accelerator Slicer) in the Konflux release infrastructure.

 The InstaSlice operator uses File-Based Catalog (FBC) releases for different OCP versions.
-Each new OCP version requires changes in **two separate repositories**:
+Each new OCP version requires changes in **two separate repositories**.

+For additional context on Konflux concepts and workflows, refer to the [official Konflux documentation](https://konflux-ci.dev/docs/).
+For File-Based Catalog fundamentals, see the [FBC documentation](https://olm.operatorframework.io/docs/reference/file-based-catalogs/).

+### Repository Changes Required

 ### Important Prerequisite